Halloween is approaching pretty fast and tons of Halloween activities come to mind. Here’s a super easy and quick Halloween tote bag to inspire you!

-This is a simple lined tote bag with a boxed bottom, easy to complete in just 30-45 minutes at a pretty low cost.
+This is a simple lined Halloween tote with a boxed bottom, easy to complete in just 30-45 minutes at a pretty low cost.
 I’ve made a toddler size but this can easily be adjusted for an adult size too.
-The tote is great for carrying around books, magazines or toys but in this particular case it will be wonderful if it ends up full of candy.
+The Halloween tote bag is great for carrying around books, magazines or toys but in this particular case it will be wonderful if it ends up full of candy.

 - 45 cm = 1/2 yard of black exterior fabric (this would work wonderfully: 60″ Wide Canvas Outdoor Fabric Black Fabric By The Yard)

 - 45 cm = 1/2 yard colorful interior fabric (these are nice alternatives: 3/4th Inch Polka Dot Poly Cotton Fuchsia Dot on Purple 60 Inch Fabric by the Yard (F.E.) and Dotcha!
 Black Multi Fabric)